Answers to commonly asked questions about Challenge Success.

-A: Challenge Success has worked with nearly 100 schools since we began in 2003.
+A: Challenge Success has worked with over 100 schools since we began in 2003.

 Q: Is there a list of schools that you work with on your website?

-A: We do not publish our member schools because some schools have asked for confidentiality.
-If you are interested in learning about member schools in your area, please email our Schools Program Director, Amy Alamar at email@example.com.
+A: We do not publish the names of our schools because some schools have asked for confidentiality.
+If you are interested in learning about Challenge Success schools in your area, please email our Schools Program Director, Margaret Dunlap at firstname.lastname@example.org.

 Q: How can I arrange for a CS speaker to speak at my school?

 A: We offer a wide variety of parent education workshops and professional development opportunities for schools and community organizations.
-To schedule a speaker or workshop, email firstname.lastname@example.org with a brief description of the type of program you are looking for and we will get back to you.
+To schedule a speaker or workshop, email Margaret Dunlap at email@example.com with a brief description of the type of program you are looking for and we will get back to you.